lauraionescu/git_what/README.md

 Add, commit movies/animation/princess_mononoke.txt && animation/kikis_delivery_service.txt
 Make a change to movies/animation/the_cat_returns and commit

+Run interactive rebasing (before the commits have been pushed)

 ```console
   git rebase -i HEAD~4
 ```

+This will open up a text editor with the latest 4 commits

 Edit one of the commits (to split it in two)